AYS News Digest 13/5/22: Frontex and Switzerland — After many reports and denouncing, it’s the whistleblowers who raise the concern with people

-In Italy, another landing was reported in Lampedusa, with almost 1000 people arriving in 4 days.
+In Italy, another landing was reported in Lampedusa, leading up to almost 1000 people arriving in 4 days.

-Salvamento Marítimo saved 15 people at sea in the early hours of Friday, May 13 off the coast of Spain.
+Salvamento Marítimo saved 15 people at sea in the early morning hours of Friday, May 13 off the coast in Spain.
 One person in the group, however, was found dead during that mission.
-The group were found sailing in a dinghy about 141 kilometers south of Gran Canaria when they were sighted, according to reports.
+The group were found were sailing in a dinghy about 141 kilometers south of Gran Canary when they were sighted, according to the reports.

 Volunteers report from the Ceuta Circle of Silence